PuzzelSolutions/SMS/sections/About.md

 ### Spam filter

 To avoid situations where a recipient receives a large number of messages by mistake, the SMS Gateway implements a filter that keeps track of the number of messages per service sent and received for all MSISDN.
-If a message sent to the SMS Gateway violates the rules implemented in the spam filter it will result in an <a hfref=” https://github.com/Intelecom/sms/blob/master/sections/Common.md#message-status”>error accompanied by a status code</a>, and no message will be sent.
+If a message sent to the SMS Gateway violates the rules implemented in the spam filter it will result in an [error accompanied by a status code](/sections/Common.md#message-status), and no message will be sent.

 Some services needs to be able to send many messages to the same MSISDN within a short timeframe, and to accommodate for such cases it is possible to disable the spam filter.
 To disable the spam filter for a service you need to contact Intelecom.